 This is malarky, my friends.
-Believing the idea that a small LLC based out of Alabama using transitional office space meant for startup companies negotiated billions of dollars worth of deals, the kind that have put even giants like ESPN in financial straights, is unrealistic to the point of believing you can fly to Mars if you flap your arms fast enough.
+Believing the idea that a small LLC based out of Texas using transitional office space meant for startup companies negotiated billions of dollars worth of deals, the kind that have put even giants like ESPN in financial straights, is unrealistic to the point of believing you can fly to Mars if you flap your arms fast enough.
 There are so many red flags associated with this kind of salesmanship I could have a website just about that.
 For one I was not even allowed to try the box out myself and bounce around the menus.
 Why?
 Oh it’s because there is adult content on it so they were afraid I would launch it and get them in trouble.
 I can tell you that Kodi lets you delete, disable or hide apps that you do not want available.
 Any display model could easily be set up that way.
 My guess is that the demonstrator did not want me to choose options that don’t actually work and expose it.
 He picked a few TV channels “randomly” to show off the box but he could have just as easily (and most likely) chosen channel feeds that he knew were working at the time.

 There are tons of third party Kodi addons out there that offer any number of content options.
 This is true, but the nature of them is fleeting.
 And this company and others like it are fully aware of this.
 But they tell consumers what they want to hear.
 They can cut cable and get every movie, TV show, sporting event, PPV event they want without having to pay for it.